 With a grant from our Sustainable Development Fund, the West Midlands Ringing Group has been testing the use of thermal drone technology for recording nightjar nesting on Cannock Chase.
-With consent from landowners , the British Trust for Ornithology and Natural England surveys between June and August successfully recorded nightjar roosts and nests on both lowland heath and in forest plantations.
+With consent from landowners, the British surveys between June and August successfully recorded nightjar roosts and nests on both lowland heath and in forest plantations.
 The new technology is a useful aid to improve the efficiency of species monitoring and reduce disturbance.